atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 he ceased speaking, to wipe away the tears, which rushed into his eyes, in ^ m ^
-Spite of all his efforts to stop them, lewson attempted to Speak comfort to him, but he replied — “I thank you,
+Spite of all his efforts to stop them, lewson attempted to Speak comfort to him, but he replied — I thank you,
 \
-“young man; but you know not what “it is to have a Son a murderer i pray “God you never may." lewson, Seeling the force of his friend’s Sorrow, Seeling also for his fan ny, who could not, he knew, but be extremely grieved to have her brother, of whom she was very Sond, in So un sortunate a Situation — Supposing her not to
+young man; but you know not what it is to have a Son a murderer i pray God you never may." lewson, Seeling the force of his friend’s Sorrow, Seeling also for his fan ny, who could not, he knew, but be extremely grieved to have her brother, of whom she was very Sond, in So un sortunate a Situation — Supposing her not to